-- An analysis of the feedback from staff after their attendance at all workshops held both in and out-of-district.
-All evaluation forms from district workshops can be found in the Appendices (E - September, F - October, G - November, H - March, and I - May).
-We have not included the individual Workshop Reflection responses required for all staff members that attend trainings out-of-district but have included the form (see Appendix T for the template). - Surveys of our district's professional development needs were conducted within each building and data was compiled in February 2012 via Survey Monkey.
+An analysis of the feedback from staff after their attendance at all workshops held both in and out-of-district.
+All evaluation forms from district workshops can be found in the Appendices (E - September, F - October, G - November, H - February, I - March, and J - April).
+We have not included the individual Workshop Reflection responses required for all staff members that attend trainings out-of-district but have included the form (see Appendix J for the template).

+- Surveys of our district's professional development needs were conducted within each building and data was compiled in February 2012 via Survey Monkey.
+This formal review will be conducted for faculty, staff, and parents over the course of the 2105-16 school year.

 - Specific student data pieces are continually monitored and reviewed throughout the school year

-- Data pieces include, but are not limited to:
+- O Data pieces include, but are not limited to:

 - NJ ASK (District Profile and NJ School Performance Reports)

 - MAP

 - DIBELS

 - Reading Street Assessments

+- Math Expressions Assessments

 - Student Writing Samples

 - These collaborations include, but are not limited to, Administrative, I & RS, PBS, RtI, grade-level, and individual teacher meetings. - Feedback from parents on current district initiatives was discussed during the Harrison Township Education Association Superintendent's Advisory Council (SAC), Community SAC meetings and (Appendix K) and after several parent workshops (Appendix L).
-Stakeholder discussions include the Advisory committee for the No Child Left Behind Entitlement Grant. - A review of the objectives of the Tri-District Instructional Council that enhances the K to 12 articulation between Harrison, Mantua and Clearview School Districts (Appendix M). - Informal discussions that included parent groups such as the PTA and PANTHERS as well as students (e.g. Code of Conduct and Technology Survey).
+Stakeholder discussions include the Advisory committee for the No Child Left Behind Entitlement Grant.

+• A review of the objectives of the Tri-District Instructional Council that enhances the K to 12 articulations between Harrison, Mantua and Clearview School Districts (Not Conducted in 2014-15).

+• Informal discussions that included parent groups such as the PTA and PANTHERS as well as students (e.g. Code of Conduct and Technology Survey).